bufbuild-ru/docs/blog/totw-3-enum-names-need-prefixes/index.md

 ## Zero values

-`proto3` relies heavily on the concept of “zero values”—all non-message fields that are neither `repeated` nor `optional` are implicitly zero if they are not present.
+`proto3` relies heavily on the concept of “zero values” — all non-message fields that are neither `repeated` nor `optional` are implicitly zero if they are not present.
 Thus, `proto3` requires that enums specify a value equal to zero.

 By convention, this value shouldn’t be a specific value of the enum, but rather a value representing that no value is specified. [`ENUM_ZERO_VALUE_SUFFIX`](/docs/lint/rules/index.md#enum_zero_value_suffix) enforces this, with a default of `_UNSPECIFIED`.
 Of course, there are situations where this might not make sense for you, and a suffix like `_ZERO` or `_UNKNOWN` might make more sense.